 As easy as setting up an online t-shirt store is, you can’t expect an eCommerce storefront alone to draw in sales.
 You need to do the legwork to direct visitors to your site.
 This is where creating and executing a well-thought-out marketing plan comes into play.
 But, don’t despair if you don’t bear the fruits of your marketing straight away; it can take time to get the ball rolling.
 Consistency is vital, so don’t give up!

 Are You Ready to Start Your Own T-Shirt Business Using the WordPress.com plugin-enabled plan?

 There’s never been a better time to enter the online t-shirt industry.
 Whether you’re creating merchandise or artistic prints, anyone can build a site and begin selling t-shirts online with WordPress.com.

-With WordPress.com’s eCommerce plan, you have all the tools you need at your disposal.
+With WordPress.com’s plugin-enabled plan, you have all the tools you need at your disposal.
 From advanced SEO functionality to shipping management features to a robust blogging engine and social media marketing, WordPress.com has you covered.
 Plus, you can always extend WordPress.com’s functionality by integrating with third-party apps and themes.

 Sign up to WordPress.com for free today to familiarize yourself with the platform.
 Then, when you’re ready, upgrade to the plugin-enabled plan at any time to start growing your very own t-shirt business!